Top 6 Google Alerts Alternatives

 Over one day, tools collected the following numbers of mentions:

 - Brand24: 8926 results

 There’s a dramatic difference between Google Alerts and Brand24.
-It’s not only because the smaller number of source both tools monitor, but also because of technicalities.
+It’s not only because of the smaller number of sources both tools monitor but also because of technicalities.

-Little results from Google Alerts was one of the most common complaint about the tool.
+Little results from Google Alerts were one of the most common complaints about the tool.

 - Google Alerts: Not available

 Without a shadow of a doubt Brand24, as a Google Alert alternative, can do more.